DoeringChristian/drjit/docs/freeze.rst

          "x": Float
       }

-Classes inheriting from trampoline classes are automatically traversed.
+C++ classes such as scenes might additionally expose an interface to make them traversable.
+Python classes, inehriting from these classes through trampolines are automatically traversed.
 This is useful when implementing your own subclasses with vcalls.

 .. code-block:: python